Homeschool Curricula For Dyslexia and DysgraphiaMarch 14, 2022

 Whole language reading instruction with books or games with scattered sequences do not work with these learners.
 Methodical phonics building on sounds and syllables are most effective.

-Structured phonics reading programs such as Hooked on Phonics (which I used for my son step by step years ago before there were many choices for homeschoolers) or Orton-Gillingham based programs are best.
+Structured phonics reading programs such as Hooked on Phonics (which I used for my son step by step years ago before there were many choices for homeschoolers) or Orton-Gillingham-based programs are best.
 All About Reading is another sequential program to check out.

 These programs are all spelled out with specific instructions and steps to follow for busy homeschool moms and help with using the program most effectively.
 There are even Orton-Gillingham certified instructors available for hire.
+A sampling of our favorites include:

 Once your learner has learned pieces and how they can put them together to make syllables and words, they are then ready to take them apart again.
 This is when they are more ready to tackle spelling and writing these words.